 Before joining LMU, Branden served as the founding director of the Piper Center for Vocation and Career at St. Olaf College, charged by the president to transform the center into an innovative, results-oriented career center.
 Prior to St. Olaf, Branden served as associate director of career services at the Fletcher School of Law and Diplomacy at Tufts University.
 At Tufts he worked closely with employers such as NATO, the United Nations, the Council on Foreign Relations, Capitol Hill and the Central Intelligence Agency, supporting student career pathways in defense, energy, intelligence, politics, think tanks and trade.
-Branden has also held positions at Harvard University, Brill Neumann Associates, the U.S. Department of Health and Human Services Office of Civil Rights, the U.S. Commission on International Religious Freedom and WorldTeach.
+Branden has also held positions at Harvard University, Brill Neumann Associates, the U.S. Department of Health and Human Services Office of Civil Rights, the U.S. Commission on International Religious Freedom, and WorldTeach.

-Branden is a member of NACE (National Association of Colleges and Employers), MPACE (Mountain Pacific Association of Colleges and Employers), the National Career Services Benchmarking Group, CLASIC (Consortium of Liberal Arts Schools and Independent Colleges), the Jesuit Career Consortium, and the LMU Black Faculty and Staff Association.
-Branden is an elected board member and vice chair of Lutheran Volunteer Corps, a national post-graduate service organization.
-He also serves on the board of Invertigo Dance Theatre, a Los Angeles-based contemporary dance company.
+Branden is a member of AABHE (American Association of Blacks in Higher Education), NACE (National Association of Colleges and Employers), MPACE, the National Career Services Benchmarking Group, CLASIC (Consortium of Liberal Arts Schools and Independent Colleges), the Jesuit Career Consortium, and several LMU identity-based affinity groups, where he serves as the co-lead of the President’s Black Leadership Advisory Council and a member of the LGBTQ Faculty and Staff Network Council.
+Branden is chair of the board of Lutheran Volunteer Corps, a national post-graduate service organization.
+He also serves as the vice chair of the board of Invertigo Dance Theatre, a Los Angeles-based contemporary dance company.